europaphp/skeleton/src/readme.md

 ### Service Containers

 Another major difference is how service containers are configured.
 Service containers take configurations via a `configure()` method.
-The configuration can be anything that is `callable`, however, there is a `Europa\Di\AbstractConfiguration` class that you can extend to organise your configurations into classes.
+The configuration can be anything that is `callable`, however, there is a `Europa\Di\ConfigurationAbstract` class that you can extend to organise your configurations into classes.
 A bug benefit to using these classes is that you can define interfaces for these configurations and then check the container if they provide that configuration or configuration interface.

 ### Controllers

 Controllers can now simply be closures, or anything that is `callable`.
-This way, you can have very lightweight controllers that don't require any other fucntionality, or you can extend the `Europa\Controller\AbstractController` class to give you access to named arguments and filters.
+This way, you can have very lightweight controllers that don't require any other fucntionality, or you can extend the `Europa\Controller\ControllerAbstract` class to give you access to named arguments and filters.

 ### Configuration